awsmin/Embed-Any-Documents/readme.txt

 == Frequently Asked Questions ==

 = How do I add documents? =
-Once the plugin is activated you would see a ‘Add Document’ button in your WordPress visual editor.
-Just click on that and you would know what you have to do.
+Once the plugin is activated you can find ‘Add Document’ button in your WordPress visual editor.
+Just click on that and follow your heart.

+= File not found error in my localhost site! =
+The viewers (Google Docs Viewer and Microsoft Office Online) do not support locally hosted files.
+Your document has to be available online for the viewers to access.

 = I have another question that you must add in your FAQ. = Great.
 Send it to ead@awsm.in.
 We will answer it as soon as we can.

 == Changelog ==

-= 1.0 =
+= V1.0.1 - 2014-11-12 =
-* First Release
+* Removed unspported file types.
+* Updated support tab.

 == Upgrade Notice ==

-= 1.0 =
+= V1.0.1 =
-First Release
+* Removed unspported file types.
+* Updated support tab.